matlab-actions/.github/profile/README.md

 # Use MATLAB with GitHub Actions
 With [GitHub&reg; Actions](https://docs.github.com/en/free-pro-team@latest/actions/learn-github-actions), you can build and test your MATLAB&reg; project as part of your workflow.
-For example, you can automatically identify any code issues in your project, run tests and generate test and coverage artifacts, and package your files into a toolbox.
+For example, you can automatically identify any code issues in your project, run tests and generate test and coverage artifacts, and build a MATLAB package.
 The GitHub actions for MATLAB let you run MATLAB code and Simulink&reg; models on [GitHub-hosted](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners/about-github-hosted-runners) and [self-hosted](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners) runners:
 - To use a GitHub-hosted runner, include the [Setup MATLAB](https://github.com/matlab-actions/setup-matlab/) action in your workflow to set up your preferred MATLAB release (R2021a or later) on the runner.
 - To use a self-hosted runner, set up a computer with MATLAB on its path and register the runner with GitHub Actions.
 (On self-hosted UNIX&reg; runners, you can also use the **Setup MATLAB** action instead of having MATLAB already installed.)
 The runner uses the topmost MATLAB release on the system path to execute your workflow.